Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-Perhaps, at the very first glance, the transition of this large deviation behavior at $p \asymp n^{-2/3}$ may seem surprising.
-However, it may be observed the $\log$-large deviation probability should be at least as large as the maximum of the $\log$-probabilities of the two events described above (in Theorem \ref{thm:eig-main} we show that this is also the upper bound, upon ignoring smaller order terms).
-For $p \ll n^{-2/3}$ the probability of the second event dominates that of the first, and hence the phenomenon described above.
-It is also worth noting that the second event ceases to be a viable option if $p \gg n^{-1/2}$ and therefore one does not see it appearing in \eqref{eq:ut1}.
+\corA{Perhaps, at the very first glance, the transition of the large deviation behavior at $d \asymp n^{1/3}$ may seem surprising.
+However, observe that the $\log$-large deviation probability should be at least as large as the maximum of the $\log$-probabilities of the two events described above (in Theorem \ref{thm:eig-main} we show that this is also essentially the upper bound).
+For $d \ll n^{1/3}$ the probability of the second event dominates that of the first, and hence the transition. }

-The reader may be tempted to interpret the second scenario (described above) as planting a high degree vertex.
-However, the Erd\H{o}s-R\'enyi model being a probability measure on the set of edges the localized structure responsible for the large deviation should be viewed as the star graph formed by the one neighborhood of the high degree vertex.
-Since that star graph depends on the configuration of $\G(n,p)$, and thus random, this localized structure is a {\em non-planted structure}.
-Thus we see the {\em emergence of a non-planted localized structure} for $p$ such that $np \ll n^{1/3}$ and \eqref{eq:p-int-sp} hold.
-See section \ref{sec:mf} for a precise formulation of the notions of planted and non-planted structures.
+\corA{It is instructive to note that the existence of a high degree vertex continues to be the {\em primary reason} for an atypical large value of $\lambda(\G(n,p))$ in the regime \eqref{eq:ut2-rev} (see \eqref{eq:ut2}), although the threshold on the degree of a vertex to be called it a high degree degree vertex needs to be changed appropriately in that regime.
+On the other hand, by \eqref{eq:ut1}, the large deviations probability of the upper tail event for $\lambda(\G(n,p))$, in the regime $n^{1/2} \ll \corA{d} \ll n$, equals, asymptotically, to that of {planting} either a {clique} or a {\em hub} of appropriate sizes.
+It is also worth noting that this second event ceases to be a viable option if $\corA{d} \ll n^{1/2}$ and therefore one does not encounter it in the regime covered by \eqref{eq:p-int-sp}.}